- Getting Started

 Article V. Complaints

 Complaints regarding accessibility of University Web pages should be directed to the Office for Inclusion and Intercultural Initiatives.
-The Office for Inclusion and Intercultural Initiatives is responsible for investigating complaints of non-compliance and for referring non-compliant websites to the Office of the Vice Provost for Libraries, Computing & Technology.
+The Office for Inclusion and Intercultural Initiatives is responsible for investigating complaints of non-compliance and for referring non-compliant websites to the Office of Information Technology Services.

-University Web pages in violation of this policy will be referred by the Office for Inclusion and Intercultural Initiatives to the Office of the Vice Provost for Libraries, Computing & Technology for remediation.
+University Web pages in violation of this policy will be referred by the Office for Inclusion and Intercultural Initiatives to the Office of Information Technology Services for remediation.
 Remediation efforts may include removal of the site from the Internet until the Web page is in compliance with this policy.

 1 "Universal Design" refers to the design of products in such a way that they are useable by all regardless of ability.
 Universal Design supports the use of emerging technologies, use in different environments, use by people with different learning styles or literacy levels, and multi-lingual usage.